PhD candidate, Materials Science & Engineering

 Advanced Research Institute (SARI)'s Nanomedicine and Translational

-Amanda’s dissertation research focuses on using theragnostic diamond nanoparticles to increase the effectiveness of a common anti-inflammatory drug, dexamethasone, in preventing fibrous capsule formation and isolation of an implanted biomaterial.
+Amanda’s dissertation research focuses on using diamond nanoparticles as drug delivery vehicles to target and treat inflammatory cells that are overactive in chronic inflammatory diseases.
 Under the guidance of Dr. Yury Gogotsi (MSE, Drexel Nanomaterials Group) and Dr. Kara Spiller (BMES, Biomaterials and Regenerative Medicine Lab), Amanda has been designing and characterizing this novel drug delivery system, as well as testing it on a cellular level.

-As a 2016 Boren and Whitaker Fellow, Amanda is conducting research with Dr. Kwangmeyung Kim at the Center for Theragnosis, housed in the Biomedical Research Institute at the Korea Institute of Science and Technology (KIST) in Seoul, South Korea.
-At KIST, Amanda has access to high-level expertise and state-of-the-art microscopy and microscopic equipment needed to monitor the real-time distribution of nanoparticles within the body as well as their effectiveness in preventing fibrosis.
+As a 2016-17 Boren and Whitaker Fellow, Amanda conducted research with Dr. Kwangmeyung Kim at the Center for Theragnosis, housed in the Biomedical Research Institute at the Korea Institute of Science and Technology (KIST) in Seoul, South Korea.
+At KIST, Amanda learned how to perform animal studies, and tested her drug delivery system in a mouse model of rheumatoid arthritis.